liuexp/counting-edge-cover/talk/soda14.md

-First of all, what is an edge cover.
+To start with, let me introduce what is an edge cover.

 # Edge Covers
-This concept is from graph theory and belongs to the class of covering problems.
-Given an undirected input graph, an edge cover of it is a set of edges such that every vertex is incident to at least one edge from the set.
+The concept of edge cover comes from graph theory and belongs to the class of covering problems.
+It is defined similarly as vertex covers.
+Given an undirected input graph, an edge cover of the graph is a set of edges such that every vertex is incident to at least one edge from the set.
-Here is an example, we highlight the edges being chosen.
+Here is an example edge cover for the Petersen graph, we highlight the edges being chosen.
 It's clear that for any graph without isolated vertices, there is always an edge cover which is just the set of all edges.
 So the decision problem is trivial.
+In this example, this edge cover is also a perfect matching.
+In general these two concepts are closely related.

 Edge cover is related to many problems:
 * Matching, vertex cycle cover, or k-factor problem in general.